wade-lab/RhlR_ChIP-Expression/README.md

 - Download:
    - sum_ChIP_peaks.py
    - RhlR_peak_coordinates.txt
+   - ChIP-seq Gffs (insert link here when data is uploaded)
-- Extract the Zipped ChIP-seq_Gff folder into a new folder.
-This contains .gff form data from an alignment of ChIP-seq sequencing output
+- Copy ChIP seq gffs into a new folder.
+This should only contain .gff form data from an alignment of ChIP-seq sequencing output
 - Run the sum_ChIP-peaks.py file
 - Input when prompted, this should include the path to the extracted folder, and the path/name of RhlR_peak_coordinates.txt
   - This will produce a new file titled Peak_size_output.txt in the file containing the ChIP .gffs.
 This will be a table containing peak values